ZaneBennett/Portfolio/README.txt

-// This is my programming portfolio!
-"# Portfolio"
+// This is my programing portfolio.
+Feel free to take a look through my projects!
+The one that I recommend the most is "rpgBattle".